Adaptive Shivers Sort: An Alternative Sorting Algorithm: Best-case and worst-case merge costs

 We address these problems as follows.
 First, we derive lower bounds on the best-case merge cost of any merge policy.
-Then, we prove that the worst-case merge cost of \PoS is actually optimal.
-Finally, we study \LASS, which is the special case of \cASS obtained by setting $c = n+1$, as mentioned in Section~\ref{sec:description}, and we prove there that \LASS also matches the worst-case optimal merge cost of \PoS.
+Then, we prove that the worst-case merge cost of \PoS and \LASS is actually optimal among all the stable natural merge-sort algorithms.